lrw04/mehlisp/README.md

 Values in mehlisp are the following:

-- Atoms: numbers, symbols, vector, lambdas, macros, environment
+- Atoms: numbers, symbols, lambdas, macros, environment
 - Conses

 The list of special forms is the following: